solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 ### SB Mowing

 In the land of YouTubers, watching people work is no joke.
 In the case of mowing lawns, that's a business with lots of money to be made.
-Spencer over at his channel, [SB Mowing](https://www.youtube.com/c/sbmowing), uploads videos where he gifts his landscaping services to abandoned properties and neighbors.
+Spencer over at his channel, [SB Mowing](https://www.youtube.com/c/sbmowing), uploads videos where he gifts his landscaping services to abandoned properties.
 I'll spend hours with Spencer with his formula of revealing what once was considered lawn and brushes.

 [![](https://img.youtube.com/vi/HhtpKfzxVlA/0.jpg)](https://www.youtube.com/watch?v=HhtpKfzxVlA)

 SB Mowing is doing something extraordinary with half a million subscribers watching... which is mowing lawns?
-I arrive for those delicious sideway reveals.
+I arrive for those delicious sidewalk reveals.
 Lifting sod off the concrete makes for a soothing experience if you are a mind-bended, neat freak like me.
 I come back for the straight rhythmic shots of clean edges.

 ### Hydraulic Press Channel